Renovation Loan Program

 Remaining Draws Process: All other financeable improvement costs and fees will be deposited in the renovation escrow account and disbursed as described below:

-• Inspections must occur before escrow draws are made to ensure work is being completed in accordance with plans and specifications
+• Inspections, when required, must occur before escrow draws are made to ensure work is being completed in accordance with plans and specifications

-• Funds are released to you and General Contractor only when any given renovation work has been completed
+• Funds are released to you and your contractor only when any given renovation work has been completed

-• A ten percent (10%) holdback will apply to all progress, or interim, draws
+• Many lenders will apply a ten percent (10%) holdback to all progress, or interim, draws

 • Appraiser inspects property to identify the percentage of work complete to date for each draw request.
 Appraiser must complete final inspection

-• Checks will be made payable to you and contractor (i.e., dual-party checks)
+• Checks will be made payable to you and your contractor (i.e., dual-party checks) unless you grant the lender permission to issue payments directly to your contractor via wire transfer

 There are many different types of renovation loans: conventional renovation loans through Fannie Mae® (“FNMA”) and Freddie Mac® (“FHLMC”), FHA renovation loans, USDA renovation loans, a VA renovation loan option, and portfolio renovation loans.